SSO: Pre-configuration guide + FAQ

 The most effective way to prevent this type of attack is by implementing Multi-Factor Authentication (MFA).
 A Microsoft study (*source) found MFA to be 99.9% effective at blocking account compromise attacks.
 It’s also worth noting that beginning on March 31st, MFA will be a requirement by the PCI DSS regulation for any system with access to cardholder data.

-If you choose to enroll your organization in Storable ID, the Storable Easy login screen will be updated to redirect users to the Storable SSO dashboard when they click the Log in button.
+If you choose to enroll your organization in SSO, the Storable Easy login screen will be updated to redirect users to the Storable SSO dashboard when they click the Log in button.
 After clicking Log in, the SSO dashboard login screen will open in your internet browser.
 Users will be prompted to set up an authentication method on the first login.
 At future logins, users will be asked to enter their login credentials and a verification code from their verification method.

 What do I need to do before registering?